Cperalta10/Cperalta10/README.md

 ### Nice to meet you!
 I'm Christopher, or Chris for short (please) 👋😄

-Hello!
-My name is Christopher Peralta and I am a passionate Web Developer.
+I am a passionate Web Developer.
 I love to build efficient and scaleable products using the latest technologies.
 I would love to be part of a team that wants to have an impact on the current tech savvy world.

 Whether it's a project, chat, or job opportunity, I would love to hear from you.
 Don't hesitate to reach out.